harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 ...
 The data give evidence for the importance of GH in vivo, in balance with insulin, for the control of the activity of the glucose carrier in adipose tissue." - Glucose transport in adipocytes and its control by growth hormone in vivo, Schoenle et al. 242 (6): E368.
 (1982)

 So there is a good possibility that although GH in the presence of insulin will not lead to substantial fat lossvia lipolysis, it will inhibit the uptake of glucose into adipose tissue.
-This leads us to the generalization that concurrent administration of GH &amp;amp; insulin will skew nutrient partitioning in favor of muscle tissue and away from adipose tissue.
+This leads us to the generalization that concurrent administration of GH & insulin will skew nutrient partitioning in favor of muscle tissue and away from adipose tissue.

 One further note of interest though is this glucose uptake inhibiting effect of GH leads to a restoration of sensitivity to insulin in that tissue.